ds2643/gpy/README.md

 # Synthetic
 Synthetic is a graph database written for Python.
-At the moment, NetworkX (https://networkx.github.io/) provides the graph interface upon which this project is based.
-However, I hope to replace NetworkX with my own graph system, not for any shortcoming, but because this project is intended as a learning exercise.
+Previously, NetworkX (https://networkx.github.io/) provided the graph interface upon which this project was based.
+However, I am in the process of replacing NetworkX with my own graph system called amg, not for any shortcoming of NX, but because this project is intended as a learning exercise.

 # Contents
 synthetic.py: